AnietieGodswill/AnietieGodswill/README.md

 Experienced professional with a strategic mindset, adept in both technical and non-technical skills.
 Specialized in agile development, I manage technology products across different timelines.
 Proficient in contemporary tools and techniques, I prioritize satisfying business needs and strive for a balance between innovation and productivity.

-- 🔭 I’m currently working on Python Project
+- 🔭 I’m currently working on Python Projects
 - 🌱 I’m currently learning Bug Bounty
 - 👯 I’m looking to collaborate on Python
 - 💬 Ask me about Python, C++, Javascript, Cryptography, Ethical Hacking, and Bug Bounty